Please Note: The following test asks you to review previous traumatic experiences. Please forgo the test if you feel it will traumatize you.

 Natalie:

-I disliked having to purposely bring to something upsetting.
+I disliked having to purposely bring up something upsetting; this test can be quite triggering for people with trauma.

 Kendall: